 - Replace smoke detectors at least every 10 years to take advantage of technology improvements and avoid faulty equipment

 In the event that an alarm does go off for the right reasons, you’ll want to act immediately.
-Xfinity Home’s smoke and heat detectors can send real-time alerts directly to your smartphone so you can take immediate action.
-Plus, Xfinity’s Smoke Monitoring works with your detectors to alert the authorities in the event of an emergency.
+Xfinity Home’s smoke detectors can send real-time alerts directly to your smartphone so you can take immediate action.
+Plus, Xfinity’s professional monitoring works with your detectors to alert the authorities in the event of an emergency.

 Gone are the days of annoying and expensive false alarms from outdated systems.
 Learn more about how Xfinity Home can notify you of real emergencies—and help you sleep easier.